Hsing Yun: Biography

 Shortly after taking the full precepts, Hsing Yun was first inspired by Buddhist modernism in 1945 while studying at Jiaoshan Buddhist College.
 There he learned about Buddhist teacher Taixu's calls for reform in Buddhism and the Sangha.
-At a certain point, he adopted the name "Hsing Yun", literally meaning "nebula" in Chinese, to reflect his new philosophy.
+At a certain point, he adopted the name "Hsing Yun"—"nebula" in Chinese—to reflect his new philosophy.
 He fled mainland China to Taiwan in 1949 following the communist victory in the civil war but was arrested along with several other Buddhist monastics.
 Hsing Yun and the others were released after 23 days, and he then spent the next several years developing a large following and founding numerous temples.
 In 1966, Hsing Yun bought some land in Kaohsiung and started building a large monastery.
 After partial completion, the temple opened in 1967 and would later become the headquarters of the Fo Guang Shan Buddhist organization.

 Hsing Yun's Fo Guang Shan Buddhist order is a proponent of "Humanistic" Buddhism, and Hsing Yun himself was the abbot of the order until his resignation in 1985.
 Following his resignation, Hsing Yun founded the Buddha's Light International Association (BLIA) as a layperson based Humanistic Buddhist organization.

 Fo Guang Shan eventually grew to become one of the most significant social actors in Taiwan; the organization has established several schools and colleges, and runs orphanages, homes for the elderly, and drug rehabilitation programs in prisons.
 Fo Guang Shan has also been involved in some international relief efforts.

 Fo Guang Shan entered mainland China in the early 21st century, focusing more on charity and Chinese cultural revival rather than Buddhist propagation in order to avoid conflict with the Chinese government, which opposes proselytizing.
 Fo Guang Shan's presence in China increased under the premiership of General Secretary Xi Jinping after he started a program to revive traditional Chinese faiths.
 According to Hsing Yun, his goal in mainland China was to work with the mainland government to rebuild China's culture following the destruction of the Cultural Revolution, rather than promote Buddhism in the mainland.

 The headquarters of Fo Guang Shan in Kaohsiung is currently the largest Buddhist monastery in Taiwan.
-On top of that, the order has a network of over 300 branches throughout Taiwan, as well as several branches worldwide in at least fifty countries.
+On top of that, the order has a network of over 300 branches throughout Taiwan, as well as several branches worldwide in at least fifty countries, including the United States, Australia, South Africa, and Brazil.